CMU-17-214/f2025/previous_labs/lab09.md

 ![lab09_project_select](images/lab09/lab09_project_select.png)

-1. Open the context menu to the left of the "Google Cloud" logo and click the "VIEW ALL PRODUCTS" button at the bottom.
+3. Open the context menu to the left of the "Google Cloud" logo and click the "VIEW ALL PRODUCTS" button at the bottom.

 ![lab09_view_all_products](images/lab09/lab09_view_all_products.png)

-1. Click the "Billing" link under "Management".
+4. Click the "Billing" link under "Management".

 ![lab09_billing](images/lab09/lab09_billing.png)

-1. You will get a screen that says "This project has no billing account".
+5. You will get a screen that says "This project has no billing account".
 On this page click "Link A Billing Account".

-1. In the popup, select the new billing account from the dropdown and select "Set Account".
+6. In the popup, select the new billing account "Billing Account for Education" from the dropdown and select "Set Account".

 ### Enabling the Cloud Vision API

-1. Enable the Google Cloud Vision API by following [this link](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com) and following the prompts.
+Enable the Google Cloud Vision API by following [this link](https://console.cloud.google.com/flows/enableapi?apiid=vision.googleapis.com) and following the prompts.
+Make sure that you switch to your personal account, if necessary, in the Google Cloud console.

 ### Run and modify code

-1. Clone the template repository <https://github.com/CMU-17-214/s25-lab09> and follow the directions in the README.
+Clone the repository <https://github.com/CMU-17-214/f25-lab09> and follow the directions in the README.